h0nza/tcl-hacks/getline/README.md

 Signal handling would be nice for sigwinch.
 For now, the redraw command calls [stty size] so just hit ^L if your window size changes.

 keymap compiles the given key map into a trie, which is traversed as input tokens come in.
-If a sequence is completed, it emits {TOKEN xxx} which getline uses to dispatch to command ::getline::xxx.
-If a sequence is broken, it is reported to getline as {LITERAL} and gets inserted as actually typed.
+If a sequence is completed, it emits {TOKEN xxx} which getline uses to dispatch to a method on getline.
+If a sequence is interrupted by a non-sequence char, everything entered so far is reported to getline as {LITERAL} and gets inserted as actually typed.